 Summary and key activities

-To continue understanding reasons for under-representation in certain units and how we can encourage and support more female officers in this teams.
-Particular areas continue to include: Local Policing, Incident Response, the Dog and Firearms units.
+To continue understanding reasons for underrepresentation in certain units and how we can encourage and support more female officers in this teams.
+Particular areas continue to include specialisms such as the Dog and Firearms units.
 Female representation in these areas is a national issue and work continues to support an increase.

-To pilot a development programme specifically aimed at females in under-represented groups in both officer and staff roles from across Cambridgeshire, Bedfordshire and Hertfordshire forces.
-This scheme will launch in the first quarter of 2022/23.
+The Becoming - Career Ready pilot programme launched in April 2022.
+It is a development programme specifically aimed at females in underrepresented groups in both officer and staff roles from across Cambridgeshire, Bedfordshire and Hertfordshire forces.

-There is the continued recruitment focus on attracting and retaining a more diverse workforce including providing support to those applicants who are under-represented.
-We have seen an increase in female applications by 15% for the PEQF entry routes and a significant increase for the accelerated detective entry route.
+There is the continued recruitment focus on attracting and retaining a more diverse workforce including providing support to those applicants who are underrepresented.
+We have seen an increase in female officer recruitment, with 41.5% of the new officers being female.
+This is well above the national average of 32.3%.

 Through better data collection we will also understand the composition of gender pay in relation to ethnicity and the nine protected characteristics.

-Work continues to champion female development and progression including activity co-ordinated through the women’s tri-force network including an annual conference in March each year to mark International Women’s Day.
+Work continues to champion female development and progression including activity co-ordinated through the Bedfordshire Women’s Network including an annual conference in March each year to mark International Women’s Day.
+We also had representation at the British Association of Women in Policing conference and one of our female volunteers received a Volunteer of the Year Award in June 2022.